 - 148 – Other States

-- 46% had done so with a former co-op employer.
+- 48% had received a job offer from a former co-op employer.

 Earning More After Graduation

-- Drexel graduates earn 19.5% above the national average.2
+- One year after graduation: 14.3% above the national average.2

 Earnings Potential with a Co-op Experience